RootKit-Org/AI-Aimbot/README.md

 5. Type `python main.py`, press enter.

-6. Use CAPS_LOCK to toggle on and off the autoaim functionality. **It is off by defualt**
+6. Use CAPS_LOCK to toggle on and off the autoaim functionality. **It is off by default**

 7. Pressing `q` at anytime will completely quit the program